agentrickard/domain/README.txt

 When creating new content, the currently active domain will be selected for you.

-For users who do not have the 'set domain access' permission, the assignment will be done through a hidden form element.
+For users who do not have the 'Set domain access status for all content' permission, the assignment will be done through a hidden form element.
 The node will be assigned to the currently active domain or, if configured , to all domains.